 - In a measuring cup with a spout, whisk together milk, eggs, and vanilla extract.
 Stream in the milk mixture while the mixer is on low.
 Increase speed to medium.
 Beat the cake batter until the batter begins to look fluffy and aerated, about 3 minutes.

 - Turn off the mixer and scrape down the sides of the bowl, if needed.
 Add in the sprinkles and mix on low for just a couple of revolutions until they're incorporated throughout the mix.

-- Fill the cupcakes liners only halfway full.
+- Fill the cupcake liners only halfway full.
 It will not look like enough, but they will rise significantly in the oven to the perfect cupcake height.
 To make things easy and as consistent as possible, I use a 2-Tablespoon cookie scoop to scoop the batter into their liners.

 - Bake for 18-20 minutes until the cupcakes are just barely golden on the outer edges.
 If the cupcakes are fully baked, the cake should spring back if you gently tap it in the center of a cupcake.
 Place the cupcake pan on a cooling rack and let cool entirely, about 30-45 minutes.

 - Remove the cereal bowl from the fridge and whisk together the whipped cream in it.
 Feel free to use a hand mixer or whisk by hand.
 Because the bowl is chilled, it won't take very long to whip!

 - Once the whipped cream has soft peaks, mix in the sprinkles until they are just combined.
 Transfer the whipped cream to a piping bag (or ziptop bag) and place in the fridge for a few minutes until you're ready to use it.